pratikksolanki/tribalscale-fullstack-exercise/README.md

 # text-analyzer

-Paste in a block of text, get back a short summary and 3 action items as JSON.
+Takes in a block of text and returns a short summary and 3 action items as JSON.

-Built on Claude's tool use API so the output shape is enforced at the API level, not just asked for politely in a prompt.
+Built using @anthropic-ai/sdk to enforce output shape is enforced at the API level.
 Full prompt breakdown and AI workflow notes are in [`prompt-workflow.md`](./prompt-workflow.md).

 ---